Kevin-Eleven/Fall_Detection_System/README.md

 10. Google will display a 16-character app password (without spaces)
 11. Copy this password and keep it secure - you'll need it for the project

+## GPS Module Integration

+The fall detection system uses a GPS module to provide accurate location information when a fall is detected.
+This location is included in the emergency email alert.

+### Hardware Connection

+1. Connect the GPS module to NodeMCU:
+   - GPS VCC to NodeMCU 3.3V
+   - GPS GND to NodeMCU GND
+   - GPS TX to NodeMCU D6 (GPIO12)
+   - GPS RX to NodeMCU D5 (GPIO14)

+### GPS Libraries

+Two main libraries are used for the GPS functionality:

+1. **TinyGPSPlus**: A lightweight GPS parsing library

+   - Install from Arduino Library Manager by searching for "TinyGPSPlus"

+2. **ArduinoJson**: Used for parsing IP geolocation data (backup when GPS signal is unavailable)
+   - Install from Arduino Library Manager by searching for "ArduinoJson"
+   - Version 6.x or above is recommended

+### Location Detection

+The system uses two methods to determine location:

+1. **GPS Module**: Provides highly accurate outdoor location data
+2. **IP Geolocation**: Fallback method when GPS data is not available
+   - Uses the free IP API service (ip-api.com)

+When an emergency alert is triggered, the system will:

+1. First try to use GPS coordinates
+2. If GPS data is invalid, use IP-based geolocation as a fallback
+3. Include a Google Maps link in the emergency email

 ## Configuring the Project

 1. Open the `fall_detection_2.ino` file in Arduino IDE